COVID-19 supplementary information

 - Bow Valley College does not issue cheque or wire transfer refunds to third parties.

-Students are expected to pay all tuition and fees that are owing.
-Failure to pay outstanding amounts may result in the following:
+Students are expected to pay all tuition and fees by the payment deadline.
+If you have outstanding fees from previous terms, you are expected to pay this in full as soon as possible.
+Failure to pay any outstanding amounts may result in the following:

 - Student will be sent an overdue notice to pay any outstanding fees.

 - Overdue accounts are subject to a $50 late payment fee (cannot be waived).

 - Student will be suspended from attending classes, having work graded by the instructor, taking exams, and other course-related activities.
 If the student promptly pays the fees, the suspension will be lifted.
 Final course marks may be impacted by a suspension due to missed or late assignments or exams.